The Work

 Wavy Clays ceramics are made in small batches using primarily stoneware.
 Pieces often feature organic designs and raw clay, plus a mix of vibrant glazes, wheel thrown silhouettes and hand-built vessels.
 Each piece is unique.

-My goal is to create a near-zero-waste studio while continuing to make ceramic art that sparks joy, whether for maximalists who love bold, illustrated pieces or minimalists who appreciate clean, functional forms.
+My goal is to create a near-zero-waste studio while continuing to make ceramic art that sparks joy for all nature lovers, whether maximalists who love bold, illustrated pieces or minimalists who appreciate clean, functional forms.
+This means shipping in reused packaging, firing off-peak hours, and reusing water.

 The Maker